argparse4j/argparse4j/main/src/site/sphinx/usage.rst

   the argument will be added for ``dest``).
 The argument name is the name of positional arguments, and the first long flag, or otherwise first flag, without the prefix for named arguments.

+* :ref:`ArgumentParserBuilder-mustHelpTextIncludeMutualExclusivity` -
+  Add a text after the description and before the arguments of a mutually-exclusive group explaining that at most 1 of the arguments may be given.

 * :ref:`ArgumentParserBuilder-noDestConversionForPositionalArgs` -
   Do not perform any conversion to produce "dest" value from